sooriyaarachchi/pybites.github.io-src/content/codechallenge19.md

 * Create a list of your favorite movies with [TheMovieDB API](https://www.themoviedb.org/?language=en).

-* Send SMS with the [Twilio API](https://www.twilio.com/), still an interesting API to play with ...

-* Etc ... be creative, scratch your own itch!
+* Send SMS with the [Twilio API](https://www.twilio.com/), etc etc ... be creative, scratch your own itch!

 Still searching for APIs?
 Last time we linked to these two resources: [fun APIs to play with (reddit thread)](https://www.reddit.com/r/webdev/comments/3wrswc/what_are_some_fun_apis_to_play_with/) and [programmableweb](https://www.programmableweb.com/apis).